Key Takeaways:

 • Tailored functionality: Freeform optics design can be for specific applications, like creating non-standard image distortion or precise illumination patterns.

-Freeform optics refers to the design and fabrication of optical components that feature non-rotationally symmetric and often have complex surfaces.
-Unlike standard optical components with rotationally symmetric surfaces, these components often feature highly complex surface shapes, and are designed to precisely manipulate light rays in desired ways.
-Freeform surfaces can be tailored to meet specific requirements, e.g., reduce optical aberrations, improve imaging performance, make any optical system lightweight and compact, increase illumination efficiency, etc.
+Freeform optics are optical components with non-rotationally symmetric and often complex surfaces.
+These parts are designed to precisely manipulate light rays in desired ways.
+Freeform surfaces can be tailored to meet specific requirements.
+For instance, they can reduce optical aberrations, improve imaging performance, and make any optical system lightweight and compact.
+They can also increase illumination efficiency.

 freeform optics, freeform optic, freeform optics design